 This represents an opportunity to consider combined policies, ordinances, strategies, and incentives that reduce the carbon footprint and achieve multiple community benefits.
-The Pedestrian Places work and implementing ordinances was a good beginning in shifting the planning perspective toward 'low carb' planning.
 Ashland should continue a strong land use planning approach to encouraging pedestrian-oriented and transit-supportive land use.
 Transit can serve the most potential riders when higher density residential development and employment centers are located in transit corridors and compact, walkable mixed use surrounds stop locations.

 Most transit riders begin and end their trips on foot or on a bike.
-Ashland's current street and development standards provide for good connectivity and access to transit, especially when coupled with the type of mixed use development envisioned in the Pedestrian Places section of the Draft Preferred Plan.
+Ashland's current street and development standards provide for good connectivity and access to transit, especially when coupled with the type of mixed use development envisioned in the Pedestrian Places section of the Preferred Plan.
 For existing development in transit corridors, Ashland should consider conducting an accessibility audit to identify and prioritize improvements to sidewalks, bike routes, curb ramps, street crossings, and lighting that will make getting to transit safer and more appealing.